 Flemish landscapes of the 1600s may be broadly divided into two trends: a realistic type that descends from Bruegel’s drawings (and those by many contemporaries) to his son Jan Brueghel the Elder (as in A Woodland Road with Travelers, of 1607; 1974.293) and his large circle of followers, including David Teniers the Younger; and, by contrast, an imaginary type that favors foreign and especially mountainous topography, as seen in the Museum’s spectacular Mountainous Landscape with a Waterfall, of about 1600, by Kerstiaen de Keuninck (1983.452), and in paintings by Joos de Momper (1564–1635).
 Of course, these tendencies mixed together in the work of many painters, although a few (like De Keuninck) really worked almost exclusively in one vein.

 Some prominent Flemish landscapists were compelled by the suppression of Protestantism in the Spanish Netherlands or the economic consequences of the Eighty Years’ War to move to foreign cities such as Prague (where Roelandt Savery served Emperor Rudolf II), Frankfurt am Main (or nearby Frankenthal), Amsterdam, or Utrecht.
-For example, a key figure for the representation of woodland landscapes, Gillis van Coninxloo (1544–1607), and also Savery (1576–1639), spent their later years in the northern Netherlands.
+For example, key figures for the representation of woodland landscapes, Gillis van Coninxloo (1544–1607) and Savery (1576–1639), spent their later years in the northern Netherlands.

 Rubens painted landscapes mainly for his own pleasure, a sideline testifying to the importance of nature among his myriad interests, and, in his later years, to the desire for a less hectic life in the countryside (where he bought a small castle in 1635).
 However, his landscapes were a response not only to his surroundings but also to his chosen forerunners, above all Pieter Bruegel, Titian, and Elsheimer, to whom may be added Coninxloo and Savery in the case of A Forest at Dawn with a Deer Hunt, of about 1635 (1990.196).
 It is characteristic of the learned artist that many of his landscapes seem like history pictures in which the elements of nature as well as human figures tell dramatic tales of life and death, growth and decay.
-Rubens’ essentially realistic landscapes convey a sense of myth and metaphor, and in this they extend the imaginary and sometimes mystical qualities of earlier Northern European landscape painting (as seen in the paintings and prints of Albrecht Altdorfer [ca. 1480–1538]), and anticipate the Romantic era.
-Before then, Rubens’ landscapes were admired by eighteenth-century artists such as Jean Honoré Fragonard, Joshua Reynolds (who owned the Museum’s picture), and John Constable.
+Rubens’ essentially realistic landscapes convey a sense of myth and metaphor, and in this they extend the imaginary and sometimes mystical qualities of earlier northern European landscape painting (as seen in the paintings and prints of Albrecht Altdorfer [ca. 1480–1538]), and anticipate the Romantic era.
+Before then, Rubens’ landscapes were admired by eighteenth-century artists such as Jean Honoré Fragonard, Joshua Reynolds (who at one time owned A Forest at Down), and John Constable.